 Caution should be taken when making tight or sharp turns on your freshly sealed driveway.
 If you wind up causing tire tracking there’s not a lot you can do to fix it.
 Unfortunately, only time and a little oxidization will make these disappear.

 2) Power Steering Scuffs

 Power steering scuffs are caused by turning your steering wheel while your vehicle is sitting in place.
 If turning around in your driveway is absolutely necessary, try and keep the vehicle moving at all times while you’re turning the steering wheel avoiding tight turns and moving forward and backwards until you’re turned around.
 Over time, power steering scuffs may or may not disappear and you may be able to see them just slightly.

 3) Construction Equipment

-If your driveway has been sealed recently and you plan on doing any work on your property that requires any heavy construction equipment or heavy concrete mixer trucks, they should avoid driving on your freshly sealed concrete.
-If it’s an absolute must, don’t allow them to turn on the concrete.
+If your driveway has been sealed recently and you plan on doing work on your property which requires any heavy construction equipment or heavy concrete mixer trucks, they should avoid driving on your freshly sealed concrete.
+If it's an absolute must, don't allow them to turn on the concrete.

 4) Oil Spills

-Oil spills are exactly what the new sealer for… to protect the concrete!
-As long as oil spills are cleaned up soon after oil has leaked or spilled onto the concrete, your new sealer may have minor staining, but should be fine.
+Oil spills are exactly what the new sealer is for... to protect the concrete.
+As long as oil spills are cleaned up soon after oil has leaked or spilled onto the concrete, your new sealer may have minor staining, and should be fine.

 5) Fuel Spills

 Fuel spills like regular unleaded gasoline may cause minor damage to the new concrete sealer.
-It would take some time to sit on there to actually cause any severe damage.
+It would take some time to sit on the concrete to actually cause any severe damage.
 But you’ll want to try and clean them up as quickly as possible.